 There are many nutrients out there that can really benefit those who are sick and suffering a long battle with cancer.
 Breast cancer is the second leading cause of cancer death in women.
 It is believed that 12%, or 1 in 8 women will develop invasive breast cancer in their lifetime.

 Kale contains a phytochemical called sulforaphane.
+These can help fight free radicals too.
 It is an antioxidant and stimulator of natural detoxifying enzymes.
 This basically means it is extremely healthy for you!
 In fact, sulforaphane can slow cancer cell growth in early stages of breast cancer.

 These phytochemicals found in kale, help suppress tumor growth and block cancer-causing substances from reaching their targets.